intta/nonogram-sum/README.md

 ## How to install
 Two ways to install:
 - Install this extension through [Chrome Web Store](https://chrome.google.com/webstore/detail/nonogram-sum/abbiamngfddbchblmmjkanlgaepkkkde)
-- Follow this [Chrome guide](https://developer.chrome.com/docs/extensions/mv3/faq/#faq-dev-01) to use files locally.
+- ZIP and Extract this repository to your wanted location and follow this [Chrome guide](https://developer.chrome.com/docs/extensions/mv3/faq/#faq-dev-01)

 ## Extension in use